Positive Leadership Model

 This is why processes and systems are so powerful.
 A good process or system has enough structure to ensure we execute in a consistent manner while still being flexible to accommodate a wide variety of situations, expected and unexpected.

-The model is broken into two parts with eight different principals in total.
 In order to lead others effectively, I must lead myself effectively.
 If I can lead myself effectively, those positive changes in myself will overflow towards others, serving them so they can be the best they can be.
 This combo builds effective teams that generate a multiplicative output.

 The Positive Leadership Model